portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

 ## Semantics is key for the API standardization
-- Semantics, in the context of electronic data exchange, is the unambiguous meaning of each of the pieces of information to be shared between sender, receiver and any stakeholder who views or uses the information (CEFACT, documment ECE/TRADE/C/CEFACT/2019/27).
+- Semantics, in the context of electronic data exchange, is the unambiguous meaning of each of the pieces of information to be shared between sender, receiver and any stakeholder who views or uses the information (CEFACT, document ECE/TRADE/C/CEFACT/2019/27).
 ## Some semantic concepts:
 ### Vocabularies
-- A vocabulary define the concepts and relationships used to describe and represent a specific domain.
+- A vocabulary defines the concepts and relationships used to describe and represent a specific domain.
 - Vocabularies are used to classify the terms (entities) that can be used in a particular application, characterize possible relationships, and define possible constraints on using those terms.
 - Their role is to help data integration when ambiguities may exist on the terms used.
 - Vocabularies can also be used to organize knowledge.
 - W3C offers a large palette of techniques to describe and define different forms of vocabularies in a standard format.
 These include RDF and RDF Schemas, Simple Knowledge Organization System (SKOS), Web Ontology Language (OWL), and the Rule Interchange Format (RIF).
 - JSON-LD is also suitable for publishing vocabularies because it is useful for both humans and machines.
-- There are multiple vocabularies, some of them well established, such as schema.org and the UN/CEFACT vocabulary is valid for trade, transport and administration.
+- There are multiple vocabularies, some of them well established, such as schema.org and the UN/CEFACT vocabulary is valid for trade, transport, and administration.
 - Schema.org provides the most widely used JSON-LD vocabulary in use today and so is a good guide for what other vocabularies should look like.
 - A vocabulary can be published as a file with the reference data models and several files with code lists.
 ### Code lists
-- Some vocabularies are called “codelists”.
+- Some vocabularies are called “code lists”.
-- The recommended format for publishing codelists is to use rdf (resource description framework) and a JSON-LD data model.
+- The recommended format for publishing code lists is to use rdf (resource description framework) and a JSON-LD data model.
 ### Data model / Reference data model / Common Data Models
 - A Data Model is an abstract model that organizes information entities and standardizes how they relate to one another and to the real world.
-The model provides a standard means by which data may be described, categorized and also shared.
+The model provides a standard means by which data may be described, categorized, and also shared.
 - Data Model contains relationships between tables that which addresses cardinality and nullability of the relationships.
 - The main constructs of a Data Model are Entities (terms or instances) and Attributes.
   - Attributes can represent Properties and Relationships.